Rhodopsin

 Rhodopsin, also known as visual purple, is a protein encoded by the RHO gene and a G-protein-coupled receptor (GPCR).
-It is the opsin of the rod cells in the retina and a light-sensitive receptor protein that triggers visual phototransduction in rods.
+It is a light-sensitive receptor protein that triggers visual phototransduction in rod cells.
 Rhodopsin mediates dim light vision and thus is extremely sensitive to light.
 When rhodopsin is exposed to light, it immediately photobleaches.
-In humans, it is regenerated fully in about 30 minutes, after which the rods are more sensitive.
+In humans, it is fully regenerated in about 30 minutes, after which the rods are more sensitive.
 Defects in the rhodopsin gene cause eye diseases such as retinitis pigmentosa and congenital stationary night blindness.